roboll/helmfile/README.md

     installed: true
     # restores previous state in case of failed release
     atomic: true
+    # name of the tiller namespace
+    tillerNamespace: vault
+    # if true, will use the helm-tiller plugin
+    tillerless: false
     # enable TLS for request to Tiller
     tls: true
     # path to TLS CA certificate file (default "$HELM_HOME/ca.pem")